modelica/newsletter/_2021-01/mathemodica-mps-book.md

  #####  Get an actual version through Sponsorship

- Accelerate similar future initiatives by
+ Encourage and accelerate similar future initiatives by
  - A (recognizable) [sponsorship](https://gum.co/mathemodica-powsys-sponsorship)